 1. There is a broken valve on the air tank that feeds air to the fire suppression system.
 The dealer that does the repair is on the other end of the state and my health has kept me from making that trip.

 2. A few of the side marker lights that run down the side of the bus are not all the working.
-The LED’s were installed in 2013.
+New LED’s were installed in 2013.
 I suspect there is likely corrosion at the connections from water infiltration.

 3. There is a minor dent, a beginner’s mistake, in the stainless panel after the passenger side tag axle.
 I have a replacement panel from Prevost with the rivets to install it.
 It may not even bother you but you will have panel.
 I also have two replacement panels for two lower bay doors and also one upper bay door that I will sell if the buyer would like them.
 At the last oil change my mechanic said “as many times as I have been under this bus I never noticed that you have some missing shock absorbers (there are two in each position) I did order the missing shocks from Prevost and they and the fasteners come with the coach.
 The ride will be even smoother when they are installed!

 As far as getting parts for the coach, Prevost is just a phone call away.
 Headquarters is in Chicago, IL and they have parts and service facilities around the country.
 If they don’t have it they make it as in the panel mentioned in #3 above.
 I take the Prevost to a local charter bus company for repair and a local RV shop for the RV components in the bus.
 You do not need a CDL to drive the coach.
-The factory manuals, spare paint, an owner’s manual I made from a video with Williams Bus (which comes with the coach) are included and will help orient with the mechanicals in the bus bays, engine compartment, and interior of the coach.
+The factory manuals, spare paint, an owner’s manual I made from a video with Williams Bus with the are included and will help orient with the mechanicals in the bus bays, engine compartment, and interior of the coach.